Ajedi32/echovr_api_docs/README.md

 A unique number identifying the player across all game sessions.

 ##### `teams[].players[].possession`
-Indicates whether this player currently has posession of the disk.
+Indicates whether this player currently has possession of the disk.

 ##### `teams[].players[].position`
 The current position of the player within the arena